 What to Do in Paros, Greece: 2 Days of Cycladic Charm

-LAST UPDATED: SEPTEMBER 22, 2025 | TRAVEL DATES: JULY 2025 | EST. READING TIME: 13 MIN
+LAST UPDATED: | TRAVEL DATE: | EST. READING TIME: 21 MIN

 The Greek island that has it all, pretty in pink Paros is perfect for travelers looking for a bit of everything when it comes to quintessential Cycladic highlights.

 The inland village trio of Lefkes, Prodromos, and Marpissa offers an authentic slice of life to fill a half day exploration of traditional Greek culture.
 The Parikia port where ferries arrive is the more bustling entry point, lined with bohemian boutiques blending Mediterranean ease with modern chic as the ideal shopping destination.
-Further up the coast find upscale Naoussa, reminiscent of Mykonos’s elevated ambiance at half the price point.
-This picturesque harbor looks across the bay from the golden sand of Monastiri Beach and serves as the hub for Paros’s infamous party scene.
-Each piece—including the quaint whitewashed towns with pink bougainvillea around every corner—comes together to form the most balanced Cycladic isle with something for every type of traveler!
+Further up the coast find upscale Naoussa, reminiscent of Mykonos’s elevated ambiance at half the price.
+This picturesque harbor looks across the bay towards the golden sand of Monastiri Beach and serves as the hub for Paros’s infamous party scene.
+Each attribute—including the quaint whitewashed towns with pink bougainvillea around every corner—comes together to form the most balanced Cycladic isle with something for every type of traveler!

 2 Days in Paros Itinerary